Sir Frederick Fletcher-Vane, 2nd Baronet: Public life

 After his move to Armathwaite, in 1796 Sir Frederick was elected MP for Carlisle, replacing Wilson Gale-Braddyll as the partner of John Christian Curwen in the anti-Lowther interest.
 The anti-Lowther faction in the North West of England concerned the control of the parliamentary dual member borough of Carlisle that was contested by three old Cumberland families: the Howards, Earls of Carlisle, the Musgraves and the Lowthers.
-In the north west of England, the Lowther family also controlled the pocket borough of Cockermouth, like Winchelsea a rotten borough abolished by the Great Reform Act of 1832, together with the double member borough of Westmorland.
+In the north west of England, the Lowther family also controlled the pocket borough of Cockermouth, like Winchelsea a rotten borough abolished by the Reform Act 1832, together with the double member borough of Westmorland.
 By 1761, the Howard's control of Carlisle was weakening and Sir James Lowther took the opportunity to take control of the borough.
 The freemen of the city of Carlisle were upset by this and agreed to fund any candidate prepared to challenge the Lowther's position.
 On election day, a Lowther candidates, John Stanwix, decided to withdraw from the election and the electorate of Carlisle chose Curwen, an independent, together with a Lowther candidate, Raby Vane.

 In 1796, Sir Frederick was elected to Brooks's on the proposal of Charles James Fox and voted with the Whigs on four occasions before the end of Parliament that year.
 He joined the Whig Club on 11 April 1797, whose future members included Lord Byron.
 Bobus Smith was the inspiration behind the Whig Club and would later be a trustee on the resettlement of the Fletcher-Vane estates ahead of the marriage of Sir Francis Fletcher-Vane, 3rd Baronet, to Diana Beauclerk.
 In 1798, Coleridge and Wordsworth made use of Sir Frederick's library at Hutton.

 Sir Frederick's anti-Lowther sentiment took a more violent turn in 1798 when he challenged Lord Lonsdale to a duel.
 The duel took place in Hyde Park and, without an outcome, again in Bayswater.
 The quarrel was eventually called off by a magistrate.

 Sir Frederick regained the seat of Winchelsea in 1806 but retired in 1807 when the seat was taken by Sir Oswald Mosley.
-In the General Election of 1818, Sir Frederick failed in his attempt to win the pocket seat of Cockermouth as part of the 'anti-Lowther movement' spearheaded by Henry Brougham.
+In the General Election of 1818, Sir Frederick failed in his attempt to win the pocket seat of Cockermouth as part of the anti-Lowther movement spearheaded by Henry Brougham.
 In one of his last political acts, Sir Frederick signed the requisition of a county meeting in Cumberland in October 1819 to consider the Peterloo Massacre having written to Henry Brougham on 30 September:

-I made this addition opposite my name, ‘and also to consider of the necessity of a reform in Parliament’.
+I made this addition opposite my name, "and also to consider of the necessity of a reform in Parliament".
 If that question is not brought forward, it might appear that a change of ministers was our only object, but I suppose most of us will be of opinion that no change can be of much use without a reform in the borough system.